supreethr23/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

-## Overall Estimated Duration: 8 Hours
+# **Getting Started with Your  Hybrid Cloud Solution Hands On Lab**

-Welcome to your Automate-document-processing-using-AzureOpenAI Workshop!
+Welcome to your Hybrid Cloud Solution(Azure Arc) Hands On Lab!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

+## Overall Estimated Duration: 8 Hours

 ## Objectives